TritonDataCenter/pgstatsmon/README.md

 # pgstatsmon

-This is a *prototype* Node service to use the Postgres client interface to periodically fetch stats from multiple postgres instances and shovel them to statsd.
+This is a *prototype* Node service to use the Postgres client interface to periodically fetch stats from multiple postgres instances and export them through a Prometheus server.

 ## Running